 Hershey’s bought the candy company in 1995 and took over the production of Jujubes.
 The original flavors were abandoned overtime for the classic cherry, lemon, lime, orange, and licorice collection.
-The candy was sold a Juicyfruits for the early years of its existence, and Jujubes were made as a separate candy in the beginning years of the company.

 The current Jujubes flavor line-up is the same as the classic box, but the licorice has been replaced with violet flavor, which is purple.
 There was a short run where spearmint was in the box instead of lime, but they were not that popular and were replaced with the lime flavor that is still made today.

 What Do Jujubes Candy Taste Like?

 These little candies taste like traditional fruity flavors, but some people swear that they still find the occasional licorice or spearmint Jujube in newer boxes.
 The flavors are not powerful, so if you want really strong fruit-flavored candies, these might not be the right treat for you.
 You will get strong orange, lemon, and cherry flavors from these candies in the boxes.

 The violet is a little bit understated for some people’s tastes but the lime makes up for it by being one of the strongest flavors in the box.
 They seem to hold onto their flavor even when the box becomes stale, so old candies will still be just about as good as a new box.
 These treats make a friendly candy for kids since the flavors are so basic and the ingredients list is so limited and safe.